Welcome to Samoa

 From volcanic peaks covered with lush rainforests and splendid waterfalls to remote coastal trails and heavenly beaches, Samoa is one of the world's top travel destinations and an essential stop on any South Pacific trip.

-The capital city of Apia provides the most variety with regards to holiday accommodation in Samoa.
-Here you will find a wide range of Samoa hotels, long-term holiday apartments, cosy bed and breakfasts, and guesthouses.
-There are also cheap hotels in Samoa, perfect if you are on a budget or are just passing through.
+The capital city of Apia provides the most variety with regards to holiday accommodation.
+Here you will find a wide range of hotels, long-term holiday apartments, cosy bed and breakfasts, and guesthouses.
+There are also several hostels and backpacker motels, perfect if you are on a budget or are just passing through.